Advanced Training Opportunities

 ABOUT THE POSITION

-The volunteer will work under the direct supervision of the veterinarians, veterinary assistants, and animal care staff.
-Vet Med Team volunteers will participate in pinniped (and occasional cetacean) triage, physical examinations, medical treatments, assist with anesthesia, blood processing, inventory (biological samples, pharmacy, hospital supplies), and other clinic responsibilities (procedure preparation, cleaning, supply stocking, etc.) depending on the needs of the patients and medical team.
+The Veterinary Medical Team Volunteer will work under the direct supervision of the veterinarians, veterinary assistants, and animal care staff.
+Vet Med Team Volunteers will participate in pinniped (and occasional cetacean) triage, physical examinations, medical treatments, assist with anesthesia, blood processing, inventory (biological samples, pharmacy, hospital supplies), and other clinic responsibilities (procedure preparation, cleaning, supply stocking, etc.) depending on the needs of the patients and medical team.
 In addition, volunteers may participate in live animal stranding response and necropsy, including pinnipeds (sea lions and seals), cetaceans (dolphins and whales), and marine turtles.

 We look forward to your application